aeheathc/CommandShops/README.md

 * Removed bundle system
 * Changed Register dependency to softdepend to get around long-standing Bukkit bug.
 Less correct but it works.
 * Block faulty pricing (shop's buy price greater than sell etc)
+* Added support for commonly spawned alternate non-legit versions of potions (as "Bootleg") so people stop complaining that "potions don't work!!111" when they find they can't add their normally-unobtainable potion.

 **3.6.1**